 A climax and an instigating incident are required for short stories.

-Although shorter, a short story can nevertheless contain all the narrative elements we'd expect from a novel, even if the setup, motivating event, and conclusion are only a few sentences long.
+Although shorter, a short story writing assignment can nevertheless contain all the narrative elements we'd expect from a novel, even if the setup, motivating event, and conclusion are only a few sentences long.
 Writers should try to begin their stories "as close to the conclusion as feasible," to quote Kurt Vonnegut.
-If you take this advise to the hilt, you may start your story in media res, foregoing any exposition in favour of jumping right into the action, and build tension from that point on.
+If you take this advice to the hilt, you may start your story in media res, foregoing any exposition in favor of jumping right into the action, and build tension from that point on.

 Each scene ought to heighten the tension.